top of page

 Don was recently bestowed honors for his work in jazz as an educator and performer.
 The National Jazz Festival presented him with their 2022 Jazz Educator of the Year Award and the Jacksonville Jazz Festival named him to their Hall of Fame in 2022.
 Zentz has received a Jazz Education Achievement Award from DownBeat, an Outstanding Teaching Award from UNF, a TIP Award for Excellence in Teaching from the Florida Board of Regents, and has been a Keilwerth Saxophones artist performer and clinician since 1995.
 His distinguished career reflects a commitment to student achievement, the ability to inspire and instill passion, and an unyielding standard of excellence at the highest level.
 Don is quick to credit his career successes to his mentors – Bob Greenhaw, Rich Matteson, and Joe David – and to Laurie, his loving wife of 38 years.

-Dr. Kenneth Williams, a native of Florida, is a member of the Music faculty of the Douglas Anderson School of the Arts, Jacksonville, Florida, where he teaches music theory, and is a co-conductor of the DA Wind Symphony and Symphonic Band.
+Dr. Kenneth Williams, a native of Florida, is Director Emeritus of the Douglas Anderson School of the Arts music program.
 He holds a B.A. in music education and an M.A. in conducting from the University of South Florida and a Ph.D. in music education from the Florida State University.
 His significant professors and mentors were Charles Quarmby and James Croft (A.A./B.A.), Jerry Junkin (M.M.), and Clifford Madsen (Ph.D.).
 Dr. Williams has been a teacher of music since 1974.
 He has conducted bands and orchestras at the middle school, high school, university, and professional levels.
 Williams began his career in Sarasota, Florida, serving on the faculties of the Booker School, Sarasota High School, and the Sarasota Visual and Performing Arts Center, all while holding a principal chair in the Florida West Coast Symphony Orchestra.

 He conducted both bands and orchestras at Winter Park High School in Winter Park, Florida, and served as a member of the conducting faculty of the LaVilla School of the Arts in Jacksonville.
 During his tenure with Duval